May 6, 2020

 The sky is the limit when it comes to the creative ways in which your love for animals can be infused in ARE, and we can’t wait to hear about how our handlers, facilities, and practitioners expand this initiative in the weeks to come.

 While we realize that nothing in this world could replace the impact of visiting with a therapy animal face to face, we also know that the power of the human-animal bond is bigger than any one circumstance.
-Pet Partners eagerly awaits the day when our therapy animal teams can resume their life-changing visits, and we can only imagine how much those interactions are being missed.
-However, we are excited to offer this new initiative in the meantime and to continue supporting a global community of animal lovers in a way that casts a wider net than ever before.
+We are excited to offer this initiative to provide support for the effects of animals beyond in-person therapy animal visits, and to continue supporting a global community of animal lovers in a way that casts a wider net than ever before.